AdobeDocs/adobe-io-runtime/src/pages/guides/using/creating_rest_apis.md

   "message":"Client ID not allowed to call this service" }
 ```

-> Note that you can use both `scopes` and `clientIds` simultaneously.
-In this case, the action will accept requests with access tokens that have both the scopes `write:pets` OR `read:pets` AND the client IDs `zookeeper` OR `dogwalker`.
+> Note that botho `scope` and `client_id` validation can be enabled at the same time.
+In this case, the request will be rejected if the access token does not have the required scope OR client ID.

 ### Basic Authentication